MASTER OF LAWS (LL.M.) IN EMPLOYMENT LAW

-Tuition for the 2012-2013 academic year is $1,174 per credit hour.
+Tuition for the 2016-2017 academic year is $1,321 per credit hour

-Students enrolled in the LL.M. in Employment Law will be part-time students, earning 24 credit hours over five consecutive semesters.
+*The tuition costs for these semesters are based on an estimate of projected tuition fees in future academic years and is subject to change.
+Students enrolled in the LL.M. in Employment Law will be part-time students, earning 24 credit hours over 5 consecutive semesters.
 Tuition is charged on a per credit hour basis and there are few other expenses associated the LL.M. in Employment Law program.
 There are minimal textbook expenses as most required readings are provided to students online.
 We have provided an estimated cost of attendance below.

 |During the first week of regular classes||80%|

 An LL.M. in Employment Law student may choose not to enroll in the second course offered in a semester.
 If this decision is made before the first day of the course, the tuition for that course may be applied to a later semester.